Expert Opinion | Amazon of the Future – this is how the marketplace will develop

 What do you think the Amazon business of the future will look like?

-Igor Branopolski: Selling on Amazon is generally becoming increasingly difficult because more hurdles are arising: qualitatively poor products are being removed, as consumer satisfaction becomes even more important.
-The EAN connection has long been a component for the sale of products.
-It will be exciting when the CE safety directive is implemented.
+Igor Branopolski: Selling on Amazon is generally becoming increasingly difficult because more hurdles are arising: low-quality products are being removed as consumer satisfaction becomes even more important.
+The EAN connection has long been a requirement for selling products.
+It will be interesting when the CE safety directive is implemented.
 CE has been around for a long time, but now even more will need to be checked and queried by Amazon.
 It is not excluded that Amazon will collaborate with other providers like TÜV Süd and similar organizations in the future.

-It is very likely that many Chinese sellers will have to leave the marketplace, as the CE compliance of many items is not present.
+It is very likely that many Chinese sellers will have to leave the marketplace due to the lack of CE compliance for many items.
 This creates significantly more potential for online sellers at the European level, who have always been legally required to obtain CE certification.
-Now, platforms are also being made responsible for controlling this.
-In any case, the customer is even more in focus, and this will not only affect quality but also lead to more service, faster, and more customer-friendly.
+Now, platforms are also being held accountable to control this.
+In any case, the customer is even more in focus, and this will not only affect quality but also lead to more service, faster response times, and greater customer friendliness.

 Otto Kelm: I cannot answer that.
 There are too many uncertainties regarding laws and economic factors to consider.
-A ship is sideways and the world is shaking!
-However, I see the direct path of manufacturers as brands to customers as the future, and thus the elimination of many intermediaries or resellers.
+A ship is sideways, and the world is shaking!
+However, I see the direct path of manufacturers as brands to customers as the future, leading to the elimination of many intermediaries or resellers.

 Ronny Marx: Private label, yes, but designed differently.
-We will probably see a small dip in online retail as people are now looking forward to offline shopping again.
+We will probably see a small dip in online shopping as people are now looking forward to offline shopping again.
 This will normalize by the end of the year.
-Fundamentally, however, eCommerce will remain extremely boosted by Corona.
-Many people have come to know and appreciate the advantages of Amazon through Corona.
-The question one must ask is: “How do I react to such a trend?”
+However, eCommerce will remain significantly boosted by COVID.
+Many people have come to know and appreciate the advantages of Amazon through COVID.
+The question one must ask is: “How do I respond to such a trend?”

 Marketplace Pulse reports higher requirements for “Prime by Sellers” for the US market.
 Only shipping methods that also allow for processing on Saturdays are to be used.
 Is something similar planned for Germany?
 What impact will the change in the USA have on other marketplaces?

 Igor Branopolski: In Seller Central, there is a setting that allows for delivery on Saturdays and Sundays, but it is not mandatory.
-The difficulty in Germany is that the option simply does not exist – no service provider delivers 7 days a week.
-There have always been discussions about this, but it is being upheld, and it is very likely that nothing will change in the near future.
+The difficulty in Germany is that the option simply does not exist – no service provider delivers seven days a week.
+There have always been discussions about this, but it is being upheld, and it is very unlikely that anything will change in the near future.
 Therefore, I do not see any impact of the US circumstances on the German market.

 Products

-During the Corona pandemic, the demand for business suits has significantly decreased, while the demand for homewear has greatly increased.
+During the COVID pandemic, the demand for business suits has significantly decreased, while the demand for homewear has greatly increased.
 What product trends do you see for the coming years?

-Igor Branopolski: During the Corona pandemic, trends like masks and disinfectants dissipated very quickly.
-It is very difficult to predict something like that over a longer period.
-One must continuously observe the trends and possibly adjust their product range.
+Igor Branopolski: During the COVID pandemic, trends like masks and disinfectants faded very quickly.
+It is very difficult to predict such things over a longer period.
+One must continuously observe trends and adjust their product range accordingly.
 However, what we will feel very clearly in the coming months is the resource scarcity due to the container ship incident in the Suez Canal.
 This will likely lead to a global increase in raw material and thus also product prices.

 Ronny Marx: You never know what will happen in the next five years.
 For consumers, I see good years ahead, as prices will go down in many areas.
 Many businesses that are now going bankrupt still have goods in stock, in warehouses or containers.
-As soon as the current situation normalizes, some markets will be flooded with products from insolvency sellers who say: There are thousands of microphones, headphones, etc. from sellers who no longer sold them.
+As soon as the current situation normalizes, some markets will be flooded with products from bankruptcy sellers who say: There are thousands of microphones, headphones, etc. from sellers who no longer sold them.
 And then they will throw all their products onto the market.
 When that happens, prices in certain areas will drop dramatically, and then the second wave of problems will begin.
-For example, for sellers who are doing well now but then cannot make a good margin because the market is flooded with items from bankrupt competitors.
+For example, for sellers who are doing well now but will no longer be able to make a good margin because the market is flooded with items from bankrupt competitors.
 This may also become an interesting – in quotation marks – “trend.”

 Otto Kelm: Amazon and the sellers need to seek and find a partnership!
 Seller revenues have increased from 35% to over 65%.
-Amazon needs to move away from customer thinking and do more for cooperation with sellers!
+Amazon needs to move away from a customer-centric mindset and do more for cooperation with sellers!

-Sellers must let go of the idea that they are only selling items.
-Too many basics are left unattended, whether it’s content, SEO, or advertising – there are potentials lying everywhere.
+Sellers need to let go of the idea that they are only selling products.
+Too many basics are being neglected, whether it’s content, SEO, or advertising – there are potentials being left untapped everywhere.

 The trend of Amazon DSP will certainly see more and more usage.
-Additionally, Amazon B2B is still absolutely underestimated.
-There is still more growth to be achieved with the right products.
+Additionally, Amazon B2B is still greatly underestimated.
+There is potential for even more growth with the right products.

-Ronny Marx: I must remain flexible and keep my eyes open.
+Ronny Marx: I need to stay flexible and keep my eyes open.
 For example, Alibaba has established a new foothold in Liège.
 Every year, 350 million packages are delivered there and distributed across Europe.
 That’s nearly a million packages per day.
-But also other multi-brand platforms, like ASOS from the UK or Cdiscount in France.
+But there are also other multi-brand platforms, like ASOS from the UK or Cdiscount in France.
 Galaxus in Switzerland generates over a billion in revenue – just in Switzerland.
-These are all consolidated platforms, and this is a trend that will continue to establish itself.
-One should think three times about whether to build an online shop and then perhaps create a marketplace, or rather the other way around.
+These are all consolidated platforms, and this is a trend that will continue to prevail.
+One should think carefully about whether to build an online shop and then perhaps create a marketplace, or rather the other way around.
 If something doesn’t work on the marketplace, why should it work with the online shop?
-Unless you are so specialized and have such a specific target group that you can promote and address online.
-Then the next question is: How do I get traffic there?
+Unless you are so specialized and have such a specific target audience that you can promote and address online.
+Then the next question is: How do I drive traffic there?
 On Amazon, you can do it with direct advertising; in your own shop, the right payment method must be offered, and so on.
 So, the principle is: First, do your homework on the marketplaces; marketplaces will remain, they are not going away.
-And if all of that works, then it might be worth considering going through the shop and doing multi-channel.
+And if all that works, then it might be worth considering going through the shop and doing multi-channel.

 Conclusion